rista404/meteor-email-whitelist/README.md

 # Notice

-This package is currently in a working state, but without tests and aditional functionality.
+This package is currently in a working state, but not thoroughly tested.